FAQ's

 If you are concerned about the diagnosis given to you, or the recommendation of treatment you should seek a second opinion from a scoliosis clinician.
 Contact us at ScoliCare on 1300 883 884

 ScoliCare does!
 Unfortunately, scoliosis is a condition that you have for life.
 At ScoliCare we have treatment options for patients of all ages which, of course, includes adults.
-We have a number of different options for the adult patient ranging from Scoliosis specific rehabilitation in our ScoliBalance program, all the way through to our custom-made braces.
+We have a number of different options for the adult patients ranging from scoliosis specific rehabilitation using our ScoliBalance program, all the way through to our custom-made braces.
 Each brace is individualised.
-Once we meet you and assess you we’ll be able to determine what the best course of action is for your scoliosis, including finding a protocol that fits with your lifestyle.
+Once we meet you and undertake an assessment, we’ll be able to determine what the best course of action is for your scoliosis, including finding a protocol that fits your lifestyle.

 The treatment recommended for scoliosis will vary with the individual patient.
 Their individual situation, the severity and location of the curve, their age and potential for further growth will all contribute to finding the right treatment for them.